 The directors may designate additional unrestricted funds to be retained for an agreed purpose where this is considered to be prudent.
 Such designated funds are reviewed on an annual basis and returned to the general fund in the event that the purpose of their designation is no longer considered to be adequate justification for their retention.
 A description of each fund together with the intended use of the fund is set out in note 22.
-At 31 December 2022 total designated funds were £9.2M (2021: £7.2M), with the growth due to the transfer of £3.9M to the designated fund for the Common Vision strategy.
-A new designated fund of £550K was created at 31 December 2021 to provide funds for property related expenditure for 2022-2024, which would have otherwise been incurred during 2020 and 2021, but was deferred due to Covid-19 restrictions. £330K was utilised and transferred from designated fund to general fund in 2022.
+At 31 December 2023 total designated funds were £9m (2022: £9.2m), with the reduction due to expending the Property Repair Fund in full, as well as expending further the New Communities Fund.